Teatro Lope de Vega

 No one has favorited this theater yet

-The Teatro Lope de Vega was built from 1946 to 1947 and opened with live shows in August 1950.
+The Teatro Lope de Vega was built from 1946 to 1947 and opened on 16th April 1949 with a live show.
 Seating was provided in orchestra level and two balconies.
 Lyric shows and Spanish Folklore musicals made the Lope de Vega one of Madrid’s showplace theaters.
 Popular artists, as famous as Juanita Reina, opened their shows in this theater.
 From 1966 it was renamed Cine Lope de Vega when it converted to cinema use.

-By the early 1990’s, the screen count of the cinema was 1,557 seats.
+By the early-1990’s, the capacity of the cinema was 1,557 seats.
 On March 19, 1995, I saw the French epic movie "La Reina Margot" (Queen Margot), which depicted a rather bloody European history.
 A curtain rose up before the huge movie screen, which I estimated at being 40 to 50 feet wide.
-The theater was very ornate and pretty.
+The theatre was very ornate and pretty.
 The Lope de Vega hosted in 1997 the Cinema Writers Circle Awards, Spain.

 Just login to your account and subscribe to this theater